 Join us this Saturday October 27th from 10:00am to 12:00pm.
 We’ll meet at 8605 35th Ave NE (the site of the planned park next to Cafe Javasti).
 Bring your work gloves, we’ll have everything else.

 It’s that time of year again!
-Kick off your Halloween celebrations at the Wedgwood business district trick-or-treat on Tuesday, October 31st from 4:00 to 6:00 PM.
+Kick off your Halloween celebrations at the Wedgwood business district trick-or-treat on Wednesday, October 31st from 4:00 to 6:00 PM.